eonu/feud/README.md

 </td>
 <td>

-> _Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary._

 Feud is essentially a wrapper around Click that takes classes and functions with type hints and intelligently 'compiles' them into a ready-to-use Click generated CLI.